Liverpool - Arsenal: How to watch, team news, projected lineup, odds

 Team news: Liverpool – Arsenal (INJURY REPORT)

-Liverpool will be hoping center back Joe Gomez will be fit after he missed the win at Chelsea last weekend, while this game will come too soon for fellow defender Joel Matip.
-Judging by the early reports, Liverpool captain Jordan Henderson should also be fit to start.
+Liverpool will be hoping center back Joe Gomez will be fit after he missed the win at Chelsea last weekend, while this game will come too soon for fellow defender Joel Matip and captain Jordan Henderson is also not fit to feature.
+Thiago Alcantara could make his first Premier League start for the Reds.

 Arsenal could have Kieran Tierney back fit for this game, which would be a big boost.
-Pablo Mari, Calum Chamberls, Gabriel Martinelli and Shkodran Mustafi all remain out injured.
+Pablo Mari, Calum Chambers, Gabriel Martinelli and Shkodran Mustafi all remain out injured.

 Predicted lineup